 Important Tips for International Students in Toronto

 What according to you is the reason behind this ever-increasing number of fresh international students in Canada?
 Is it solely because of the quality of education?
 Or is it due to the ease of getting a permanent residency (PR) after the education in Canada?
 Let me know your thoughts in the comment section below.
 Meanwhile, let’s start with our tips on studying in Toronto for international students.

 Learn The Canadian Culture

 Since you will be residing in Toronto for at least a few years, it will be good if you acquaint yourself with Canadian cultures and manners.
-Take a stroll near your accommodation and talk to the locals.
+Take a stroll near your student accommodation and talk to the locals.
 Knowing well about the city and the country will ease your social life.
 Do note that ‘punctuality’ is an important aspect for all the locals.
 Be early or be on time but never ever be late to even a casual meet.
 Also, use the golden words – “please” and “thank you”- more often.